grzegorzSpiewak/MochaTestRunner/README.md

-# Sps-services-test-automation
+# Mocha test runner

-This repository is meant to act as the source of end-to-end and integration test that validates the behavior of a Spark Platform Services's.
 The tests are currently written in Node using Mocha as a test runner.

 ## Install Dependencies